mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

       deriving Show

-The Redeemer type specifies the different ways to spend a script utxo.
+The Redeemer type specifies the different ways to spend a script UTxO.
 In this case we have two: resolve or cancel.

 .. code:: haskell